 - Bargain price

-The 6 navigation and seamanship classes will commence on Monday 28th January.
-The total cost is £30* per head payable in advance
+The 6 navigation and seamanship classes commenced on Monday 28th January.

 It has been agreed that for those wishing to pay by electronic bank transfer it makes more sense if you pay Colin Stracey direct.
 His bank account details are shown below.
 For those wishing to pay by cheque, (made out to PREMIER SAILING LIMITED,) or cash you can do so on the first evening.

-Furthermore, we pleased to announce that the price per head has come down from £30 and is *now £21 in total.
+Furthermore, we pleased to announce that the price per head has come down from £30 and is now only £21.

 There is an additional charge of £2 the tea and biscuits. .